 State or local agency representative at the Workforce Solutions Offices

 Petitioners must complete the petition form by answering all questions before submitting it to DOL.
 A completed petition describes a group of workers working at a specific location for a specific company producing a specific product or group of products.
-If the group of workers described in the petition is certified, the certification will cover all workers in the group whether or not their names were on the petition.
+If the group of workers described in the petition is certified, the certification will cover all workers in the group who also meet the certification requirements whether or not their names were on the petition.

 TAA petitions can be filed at any time after worker separations or a threat of separations begins, but must be filed within one year of the earliest date on which workers lost jobs with the employer or had hours/wages reduced.

 Petitions filed by a group of adversely affected workers must be signed by at least three coworkers.
 Petitions filed by any other authorized representative require only one signature.
-Once signed, petitions must be filed with theand with the state TAA coordinator.
+Petitions may be filed in the OTAA online system or may be mailed to both the Washington, DC, DOL office and the corresponding Board.

 Eligible worker groups include those producing articles or supplying services considered adversely affected based on any of the following:

-Increase in imports of articles or services
+An increase in imports of articles or services

-Shift in production or services to a foreign country
+A shift in production or services to a foreign country

-Increased imports of finished articles for which the worker’s firm creates component parts or supplies services
+An increase in imports of finished articles for which the worker’s firm creates component parts or supplies services

-Companies that are downstream producers or service suppliers to a TAA-certified firm or worker group
+A company is a downstream producer or service supplier to a TAA-certified firm or worker group

-Firms specifically identified by the International Trade Commission as having “injury” or “market disruption” in the determination
+A firm is specifically identified by the ITC as having “injury” or “market disruption” in the determination.

+Part B-200: Workforce Innovation and Opportunity Act

-Trade Adjustment Assistance Program is a required one-stop partner under statute and regulations.
+The TAA Program is a required one-stop partner under WIOA statute and regulations.
 As a WIOA required partner, the TAA Program is responsible for providing access to TAA benefits and services to adversely affected workers.